appsicle/spectrum/README.md

 node server.js
 ```
 ## Final Notes :notebook:
 We started this project during SB Hacks and have plans to continue maintaining it in the future!
 There may be bugs that we have not been able to address yet.
-Please reach out to us by commenting on our DevPost Submission [TODO INSERT DEVPOST LINK]!
+Please reach out to us by commenting on our [DevPost Submission](https://devpost.com/software/test-so1ukw)!